Hai Apna Dil Toh Awara: Synopsis

-Hai Apna Dil Toh Awara is a story of three couples who have their own point of views about life and when their thoughts collide, it's a Bull vs Matador fight to the finish for them.
+Hai Apna Dil Toh Awara is a story of three couples who have their own point of views about life and when their thoughts collide, it's a bull vs matador fight to the finish for them.
 Tony Singh, who is a perfect con artist when it comes to women has his lady love Pooja Mehta in a web of dreams around him.

 Rikki Dalwani's life is a beach resort where he has this perfect wife Sanya Dalwani doing all the things, from house hold work to running their boutique and he seems to be engrossed playing a game of monopoly with his friends.

-Saajan Patel and Sanjana Patel's life is straight from the tales of a gujrati household story where the man is stuck between his mother's love and his duties towards the wife whenever the two women of his heart confront each other in the Kitchen, which is a battle ring in the house.
+Saajan Patel and Sanjana Patel's life is straight from the tales of a Gujarati household story where the man is stuck between his mother's love and his duties towards the wife whenever the two women of his heart confront each other in the kitchen, which is a battle ring in the house.